 - Of all fatal two-vehicle motorcycle accidents in 2011, 38% involved the other vehicle turning left and the motorcycle traveling straight.

 - It is estimated that 1,617 motorcyclists’ lives were saved by helmet use in 2011.
 Helmets are estimated to be about 37% effective in preventing fatal injuries.

 - In states without helmet laws, 65% of motorcyclists killed in traffic accidents were not wearing helmets.
 In states with helmet laws, 9% of motorcyclists killed in traffic accidents were not wearing helmets.

-If you are interested in finding out more about motorcycle accidents and your right as a motorcyclist or other victim of such a collision, call Pacific Attorney Group today to arrange a free consultation with one of our attorneys.
+If you are interested in finding out more about motorcycle accidents and your right as a motorcyclist or other victim of such a collision, call PAG today to arrange a free consultation with one of our legal team.
 In calling our firm, you can find out what options you have and how to proceed in seeking fair compensation for your insurance claim or lawsuit.
 We are here to offer insight and representation to motorcycle accident victims across Los Angeles and throughout Southern California.
 We have more than 35 years of combined legal experience and are ready to put our knowledge to work for you.
 Contact our firm today!

 Do I Have A Case?

 the initial consultation is free